 - culpable driving causing death.

-Other category A serious youth offences should normally be heard in the higher courts if the offender is aged 16 or over.
-These offences include:
+The remaining category A serious youth offences should normally be heard in the higher courts if the offender is aged 16 or over, unless there are compelling reasons not to.
+These remaining offences include certain Victorian and Commonwealth terrorism offences.

 The court may consider that a custodial sentence is appropriate when sentencing a young offender (aged under 21) under the Sentencing Act 1991 (Vic) for a category A serious youth offence.
-When this happens, the court must not make a youth justice centre order or a youth residential centre order (under dual track) and instead sentence the young person to adult prison.
+When this happens, the court must not make a youth justice centre order or a youth residential centre order (under dual track) and must instead sentence the young person to adult prison.
 This is unless the court is satisfied that exceptional circumstances exist.

-Category B Serious Youth Offences
+Non-Designated Category B Serious Youth Offences

 - rape

-- rape by compelling sexual penetration
+- rape by compelling sexual penetration.

 The court may consider that a custodial sentence is appropriate when sentencing a young offender (aged under 21) under the Sentencing Act 1991 (Vic) for a category B serious youth offence.
 When this happens, the court can make a youth justice centre order or a youth residential centre order (under dual track).